-Comparison of Replication to Original Findings
+Comparison of replication to original findings

 We summarize the comparison of the replication and extension in Tables 10 and 11.
 We successfully replicated the results for all the chosen studies with Cohen’s d condition comparison effects larger than those reported in the original.